harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/argocd/multiple-argo-to-single-harness.md

 This topic describes how to map existing Argo CD projects to Harness projects for Bring Your Own Argo CD (BYOA).

-:::note Recap: Bring Your Own Argo CD
+:::info Recap: Bring Your Own Argo CD (BYOA)

-You can import an existing Argo CD Agent and it's entities into Harness GitOps.
+You can import an existing Argo CD Agent and it's entities directly into Harness GitOps.
 We call this Bring Your Own Argo CD (BYOA).

-In addition, when you install the Harness GitOps Agent in your existing Argo CD cluster, you can map Argo CD projects to Harness Projects.
-Harness will import all the Argo CD project entities (applications, clusters, repos, etc) and create them in Harness automatically.
+In addition, when you install the Harness GitOps Agent in your existing Argo CD cluster as part of BYOA, you can map Argo CD projects to Harness Projects.
+Harness will import all the Argo CD project entities (applications, clusters, repos, etc.) and create them in Harness automatically.

-Also, whenever new entities are created in mapped Argo CD projects, they are added to Harness automatically.
+Also, whenever new entities are created in the mapped Argo CD projects, they are added to Harness automatically.

 With a non-BYOA setup, Harness installs Argo CD for you when you install a Harness GitOps Agent.

-For more information, go to [Install a Harness GitOps Agent](/docs/continuous-delivery/gitops/use-gitops/install-a-harness-git-ops-agent.md).
+For more information on how to create a BYOA or non-BYOA setup, go to [Install a Harness GitOps Agent](/docs/continuous-delivery/gitops/use-gitops/install-a-harness-git-ops-agent.md).

 :::